 Throughout the ages, Oaks have been used as a symbol of strength and steadfastness.
 These pieces are no exception . . . although appearing to be clinging to their branches in the final days of their short lives, these leaves and acorns will most likely outlive their makers.
 Your choice of a framed 5" by 7" or 6" by 6" still life presentation.

 Fritzi will show us her magical ways with making simple pulled sheets of paper into shells that appear to have been long ago washed ashore and residing above the high tide line bleached white by the sun.

 We all long for growing living green in our lives . . . this cased book project is a handmade book with mica window full of your personal monprinted garden and snugged into its own greenhouse for safe keeping.

 Cicadas and butteries are the subject matter at hand.
 You can do your research and study your subject to create realistic specimens or step off the edge and add your imagination.
 Your choice of a framed 5" by 7" or 6" by 6" presentation.

 Construction of a simple textile jewelry piece(s) to pick up and put down when you have downtime during classes.

 We will take beach finds, make molds, cast and sculpt pieces together to make book covers resembling a wrack line.
 Water color pages with monoprinted signature wrappers will then be bound together to create a small place to keep big thoughts, quotes or journal entries..

 What do you need to bring?

-We ask only that you bring a basic tool bag (see below), your imagination and an open mind and heart.
+We ask only that you bring your imagination and an open mind and heart.

-Any personal tools, beads or threads you might want to work with
+But, feel free to bring any personal tools, beads or threads you might want to work with.